viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 <img title="" src="pictures/mig_added.png" alt="" width="477">

 > [!TIP]
-> In case you are using other board than Arty A7 and your board doesn't come with proper board files, you would need to drag the MIG to the block design from the IP Catalog and configure it manually based on documentation available for your board.
+> In case you are using a board other than Arty A7 and your board doesn't come with proper board files, you would need to drag the MIG to the block design from the IP Catalog and configure it manually based on the documentation available for your board.
-> The rest of this tutorial is valid also for a MIG configured manually.
+> The rest of this tutorial is also valid for a MIG configured manually.

-Unfortunately, there are two problems with the MIG created by the Vivado automation:
+Unfortunately, there are two problems with the MIG just created by the Vivado automation:

 #### 1. MIG input Reference Clock must be 200 MHz

 - The MIG requires the Reference Clock (clk_ref_i) to be 200 MHz.
 See [UG586](https://docs.xilinx.com/v/u/en-US/ug586_7Series_MIS), page 273.

-- The Vitis assumes that we have an input port, which can clock MIG.clk_ref_i.
+- The Vitis assumes that we have an input port that can clock MIG.clk_ref_i.
 But that is not the case.
 Arty A7 has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.

 - We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the on-board oscillator.